Skip to main content

 Some of the mechanisms that are being put in place behind the scenes, which to non-bureaucrats appear to be unwieldy and bureaucratic, are designed to get over that silo effect and improve communications.
 There is no ill will between these people.
 It is just that this matter does not feature as much on that Department's radar as it does on that of the Department of the Environment, Climate and Communications.
 I do not mean this to appear critical, but the latter has sucked in a great deal of the talent in the public service in recent times because of this very important issue, which is extraordinarily complex to address.

 We have the two most renowned agencies in the development agency world in the IDA and Enterprise Ireland.
 I have worked for both of them, so I am biased, but they are world renowned and the best in the business.
 If they are given a political direction and a Civil Service direction to go big and have ambitions in this area, they can achieve great things.
 They will not be able to do anything in the short term about bottom-fixed offshore wind energy, though, because it is an established industry.
 It did not exist 22 years ago.
 The first offshore wind farm was built in Denmark in 2000.
 The second in the world was Arklow with its little 25 MW, which opened in 2004.
 We did not take up that opportunity, though.
-I am one of those who was responsible for not taking it up because, unusually and uncharacteristically, we in the IDA scoffed at offshore wind energy in the 1980s and, in particular, 1990s.
+I am one of those who were responsible for not taking it up because, unusually and uncharacteristically, we in the IDA scoffed at offshore wind energy in the 1980s and, in particular, 1990s.

 There are some excellent pioneers in the IDA and Enterprise Ireland working on this area, but I do not believe that the organisations have been given a vision or a demanding goal of making Ireland a global player in the provision of parts, services and so forth – it does not have to be full-scale rigs – in floating wind energy and wave energy going forward.